sbatson5/imposter-syndrome-blog/src/pages/blog/2019-04-16---What-Its-Like-To-Work-Remote.md

 </figure>

 And even if you really enjoy it right now, it's ok if you change your mind later.
-It's hard to tell what type of affect it can have on people, as most workers haven't been doing it for more than a few years.
+It's hard to tell what type of effect it can have on people, as most workers haven't been doing it for more than a few years.
 So, be sure to check in on yourself from time to time and really ask yourself if something is missing.